Valentine

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Valentine's median income among taxpayers is $54,034.
-The average income in the suburb is $72,487.
-Both figures are above the national averages.
-Rest of NSW has a median income of $52,390 and an average of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Valentine's median income would be approximately $58,821 and the average would be around $78,909 as of September 2025.
-The 2021 Census reveals that incomes in Valentine cluster around the 71st percentile nationally.
-Income analysis shows that 29.9% of Valentine's population (1,722 individuals) fall within the $1,500 - 2,999 income range, which aligns with the regional average for this cohort.
-A substantial presence of higher earners is noted, with 34.0% exceeding $3,000 weekly, indicating strong purchasing power in the community.
-After housing costs, residents retain 88.6% of their income, reflecting robust purchasing power.
-The area's SEIFA income ranking places it in the 7th decile.
+AreaSearch's latest postcode level ATO data, released for financial year 2023, indicates Valentine's median income among taxpayers is $54,034 with an average of $72,487.
+This is above the national average and compares to Regional NSW's median of $52,390 and average of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $58,821 (median) and $78,909 (average) as of September 2025.
+The 2021 Census shows household, family and personal incomes in Valentine cluster around the 71st percentile nationally.
+Income analysis reveals 29.9% of the population, equating to 1,722 individuals, fall within the $1,500 - 2,999 income range, aligning with the region where this cohort likewise represents 29.9%.
+Higher earners represent a substantial presence with 34.0% exceeding $3,000 weekly, indicating strong purchasing power within the community.
+After housing costs, residents retain 88.6% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income